The impact of trade technology in banking: Essential update

 The opportunities for corporates and banks of how they interact with other banks and fintech platforms are huge if companies get it right, but are recent events in the banking and fintech world likely to put a brake on certain developments?

-In this essential update, we ask bank and technology experts themselves about the state of play:
+In this essential update, we asked bank and technology experts themselves about the state of play.
+Here are the key takeaways from the panel discussion:

 Patrick DeVilbiss, Head of Product, Trade and Supply Chain Solutions, CGI